Last updated on December 24, 2025

 Land Tax | Illustration by Chuck Lukacs

-Card draw is something that even I sometimes forget about when building a deck.
+Card draw is something that is easy to forget about when you build a deck.
 It happens.

 Draw engines and cantrips are super common in a lot of decks in Commander.
-You have a chance to draw lands when you draw cards, and you might draw a lot of lands if you’re drawing a lot of cards and have a lot of lands in your deck.
+You have a chance to draw lands when you draw cards.

-It’s not always a great idea to draw a lot of lands.
-Decks that draw a lot might run just enough to play all their cards properly but stay on the low side because they know they’ll draw as much as they’ll eventually need.
+It’s not always great to draw a lot of lands.
+Decks that draw a lot of might run just enough lands to play all their cards properly but stay on the low side because they know they’ll draw as much as they’ll eventually need.

 The same goes for cantrips.
 If your deck is full of cantrips or ways to draw cards when you play cheap spells, you don’t need a ton of lands because your hand will likely never be empty.
-A full hand usually has land or two to play.
-That said, you can’t go playing a ridiculously low amount, either.
+A full hand usually has a land or two to play.

 Around 33 to 35 lands is good for a deck that draws a lot.